damalis/full-stack-proxy-nginx-laminas-for-everyone-with-docker-compose/README.md

 ### Website

-You should see the "Laminas (9.1.4) (Laravel Components ^9.21)" page in your browser.
+You should see the "Welcome to Laminas MVC Skeleton Application" page in your browser.
 If not, please check if your PHP installation satisfies Laminas's requirements.

 ```
 https://example.com